ShaoxiongYuan/ShaoxiongYuan.github.io/industry-analysis/financial-services.md

 The February 2026 Blue Owl redemption gate is the most significant stress event in private credit since the market's modern era began, and deserves detailed examination as a harbinger rather than an isolated incident.

-Blue Owl Capital's OBDC II — a non-traded BDC with approximately $1.6 billion in net assets — received redemption requests exceeding 5% of NAV across its platform, triggering the fund's redemption gate provisions.
-Its technology-focused vehicle (OTIC) saw requests jump to approximately 15% of NAV — a rate more consistent with a run than ordinary quarterly liquidity provision.
+Blue Owl Capital's OBDC II, a non-traded BDC with approximately $1.6 billion in net assets, received redemption requests exceeding 5% of NAV across its platform, triggering the fund's redemption gate provisions.
+Its technology-focused vehicle (OTIC) saw requests jump to approximately 15% of NAV, a rate more consistent with a run than ordinary quarterly liquidity provision.
 Concurrently, Blue Owl executed a $1.4 billion sale of loan assets to generate liquidity, signaling that the gate was not precautionary but reactive to an actual funding stress.

 The market reaction was swift: shares of Apollo, Blackstone, Ares, KKR, and TPG all fell 5%+ on the news.
 Jamie Dimon, JPMorgan's CEO, referenced 'cockroaches' in private credit — suggesting that individual visible problems typically indicate more hidden ones.
 Bloomberg subsequently reported that Apollo's MidCap Financial — one of its largest BDC platforms — cut its dividend payout and marked down assets, the second major stress event within weeks.